Jash-2000/Machine-Learning-Projects/README.md

 # The list of projects is :

+  * **__Network Packet Analyser__** : Implemented a network packet filtering scrit that describing if it is malicious or normal, and a category which can be any of the 10 types: Fuzzers, Analysis, Backdoors, DoS, Exploits, Generic, Reconnaissance, Shellcode and Worms and Normal.
+Test Accuracy of about 89% was achieved with UNSW dataset.

   * **__Facial Recognition using Support Vector Machine__** : Implemented SVM using numpy and then used it to perform a basic Facial Recognition task for a small dataset.

   * **__Analysing Compressive strength of Concrete using Yellowbrick__** : Used simple regression analysis to predict the compressive strength of concrete using available dataset on kaggle.